jarun/buku/README.md

   - **$XDG_DATA_HOME/buku/bookmarks.db**, if XDG_DATA_HOME is defined (first preference) or
   - **$HOME/.local/share/buku/bookmarks.db**, if HOME is defined (second preference) or
   - the **current directory**.
-- It's  advisable  to copy URLs directly from the browser address bar, i.e., along with the leading `http://` or `https://` token. buku looks up title data (found within <title></title> tags of HTML) from the web ONLY for fully-formed HTTP(S) URLs.
 - If the URL contains characters like `;`, `&` or brackets they may be interpreted specially by the shell.
 To avoid it, add the URL within single or double quotes (`'`/`"`).
 - URLs are unique in DB.
 The same URL cannot be added twice.
 - Bookmarks with immutable titles are listed with bold `(L)` after the URL.